chmlee/ream-doc/content/overview/why-ream.md

 - name: 2012
 {% end %}

-To update `Belgium` to its ISO code `BEL`, you now have only one cell to update instead of three.
+To replace `Belgium` with its ISO code `BEL`, you now have only one cell to update instead of three.

 ## Inline documentation